angular/angular/aio/content/guide/property-binding.md

 ## Toggling button functionality

-To disable a button's functionality depending on a Boolean value, bind the DOM 'disabled' property to a property in the class that is 'true' or 'false'.
+To disable a button's functionality depending on a Boolean value, bind the DOM `disabled` property to a property in the class that is `true` or `false`.

 <code-example path="property-binding/src/app/app.component.html" region="disabled-button" header="src/app/app.component.html"></code-example>

-Because the value of the property 'isUnchanged' is 'true' in the 'AppComponent', Angular disables the button.
+Because the value of the property `isUnchanged` is `true` in the `AppComponent`, Angular disables the button.

 <code-example path="property-binding/src/app/app.component.ts" region="boolean" header="src/app/app.component.ts"></code-example>